 Use your existing resources and material.
-There is no need to recreate your resources, TouchIT Octopus can work alongside any resources you have on your computer.
+There is no need to recreate your resources, TouchIT Oktopus can work alongside any resources you have on your computer.

 Work with ANY software

-TouchIT Octopus can be used in conjunction with any software you already have on your computer.
+TouchIT Oktopus can be used in conjunction with any software you already have on your computer.
 Even other interactive tools and content!

 Subject Specific Tools